 Cable Internet Reliability

 Reliability and repair time-frames are probably the biggest issues for business Cable Internet subscribers.
 It is not uncommon for outages to occur 2-3 times a month.
 This is because when business Cable Internet providers do maintenance on the network in your area, like a LAN, it affects others users on the network.
-Repair timeframes are typically longer to get a tech onsite for an issue, this again is why it is called a “Best Effort” service.
-Cable for business Internet service is a low cost solution for higher bandwidth needs, but there are many risks and performance issues to consider.
-In most cases, business Cable Internet is not recommended for a larger business without a back-up connection and a separate voice network connection (VOIP, PRI T1).
+Repair time frames are typically longer to get a tech onsite for an issue, this again is why it is called a “Best Effort” service.
+Cable for business Internet service is a low-cost solution for higher bandwidth needs, but there are many risks and performance issues to consider.
+In most cases, business Cable Internet is not recommended for a larger business without a backup connection and a separate voice network connection (VOIP, PRI T1).

 T1 Internet Cost and Performance

 Outages and service issues are rare.
 Telecom networks are built with a high level of redundancy in place (99.999% up-time), and repairs to other parts of the network do not affect other users.
 T1 Internet service is suitable for all types of applications requiring QoS, including VOIP, Video, VPN, and remote applications.
-T1 service is a higher cost, but a very reliable Internet service for all types or businesses.
+T1 service is a higher cost, but a very reliable Internet service for all types of businesses.
 If a speed higher than T1 is needed there are other options available including Bonded T1, Ethernet Internet, or DS3 Line.

 T1 vs Cable Advantages

-When looking at T1 vs Cable, you need to review each of the services pros and cons, as well as applications used with service.
+When looking at T1 vs Cable, you need to review each of the service’s pros and cons, as well as applications used with service.
 Cost alone should not be the determining factor when deciding on T1 vs Cable for Business Internet Services.